-It appears that a remnant MCS over Missouri, and possibly the early developed cluster of supercells that pushed across SE.
-Iowa/W. Illinois, are possibly two factors in why the potential across E. Iowa and N/C. Illinois was not realized.
+It appears that a remnant MCS over Missouri, and possibly the early developed cluster of supercells that pushed across Southeast Iowa/Western Illinois, are possibly two factors in why the potential across Eastern Iowa and North-Central Illinois was not realized.
 However, a significant severe t'storm and tornado event did unfold further east, across Indiana and Ohio.

 Some pictures from the chase can be seen below...More pictures can be seen in the 2019 photography section.